ms/buildtogether.tech/src/methods.md

     actually being done, or they themselves are buggier than scripting languages' math libraries.
 These are all plausible, but may all be red herrings.
 Yes, it's hard to write unit tests for spreadsheets, but it's
-    possible: <cite>Hermans2016</cite> found that 8% of spreadsheets included tests like `if(A1<>5, "ERROR", "OK")`.
+    possible: [% b Hermans2016 %] found that 8% of spreadsheets included
+    tests like `if(A1<>5, "ERROR", "OK")`.
 I'd be surprised if more than 8% of people who do statistics in Python or R regularly write unit tests for their scripts, so the fact that they *could* is irrelevant.